 My BB30 bike creaks.
 Help!

-To fix it we must understand what is causing it.
-So why is it creaking?
+To fix it we must understand what is causing your bottom bracket to make noise.
+So why is your bottom bracket creaking?
 Answer: movement.
 A creak, any creak, is movement.
-The leading cause of BB30 creaking is bearing migration within the frame bb shell during use.
+The leading cause of BB30 bottom bracket creaking is bearing migration within the frame bb shell during use.
 The bearings shift around a minute amount, resulting in the dreaded creaking sounds.
 Typically somebody greases the bearings to fix it.
 This only masks the problem, or more often, exacerbates the problem.
-To fix a creak one must stop these micro-movements.
+To fix a bike crank creaking noise one must stop these micro-movements.

-So here's how we deal with a creaking BB30 bike when a 30mm spindle is in use:
+So here's how we deal with a BB30 bottom bracket making noise when a 30mm spindle is in use:

 Remove your BB30 crank, clean it, and put it in the freezer.
 Trust me, just do it.

 Knock those old BB30 (6806) bearings out and throw them away.
 Now take those brand new Ceramitech or BBInfinite ABEC-7 bearings out of the package and meticulously clean every bit of oil and grease from the outside.
 Don't mess with the grease inside the bearings.
 We just want to degrease the outer, flat face that interfaces with the frame bb shell.
 Now give the frame bb shell the same treatment.
 Use White Lightning Clean Streak or rubbing alcohol and a clean rag or paper towel.
 Don't use automotive brake cleaner or carburetor cleaner, for God's sake.
 You'll strip the finish off your bike.
 Now, let it all dry.
 Is it clean?
 Good.
 Now soak a q-tip with some Loctite 609 or VibraTite 530 and dab the fluid onto the flat outer surfaces of the bearings.
 Start the bearings in the frame by hand and...